Real Estate Design and Development Certificate

 4. As a REDD student, do I have any priority in registering?

 Yes.
 There are 5 reserved places each semester for REDD students in REAL 7210 and REAL 8040, and 10 places in ARCH 7680.
-You must submit your name to the program director before the beginning of the semester; you will be notified that you are on the reserved list.
-Registration is automatic and will occur after the auction period, about two weeks into the semester.
+You must submit a permit request for those courses in Path@Penn during the advance registration period to be considered for priority seating.

-5. How do I preregister in a Wharton course?
+5. How do I register in a Wharton course?

 6. Is it possible to complete the REDD at the same time as my degree?